orthecreedence/cl-async/events.md

   => event
 {% endhighlight %}

-Allows you to create an event that watched a file descriptor.
+Allows you to create an event that watches a file descriptor.
 This can be useful if you need to manually watch a socket without having libevent/cl-async do any buffering on it.

-`:read-cb` is fired when the fd is ready to be ready from.
+`:read-cb` is fired when the fd is ready to be read from.
 `:write-cb` is fired when the fd is ready to be written to.
 `:timeout-cb` is fired when the time given by `:timeout` (in seconds) expires.
 `:timeout` specifies that the event fire in the given number of seconds.